gautieggertsson/gauti_website/content/research/_index.md

 Committing to Being Irresponsible: Deficit Spending to Escape a Liquidity Trap, mimeo, Princeton University, November 2001.

 Real Government Spending in a Liquidity Trap, mimeo, Princeton University, November 2001.

-### Blog Commentaries

-Negative Interest Rates and the Bank Lending Channel, (with Lawrence Summers) Vox Column, January 2019.

-Monetary policy with negative nominal interest rates, (with Ragnar Juelsrud and Ella Getz Wold) VOX Column, January 2018.

-To accomodate or not: The Federal Reserve's new normal, (with Neil Mehrotra and Jacob A. Robbins), VOX Column, April 2017.

-Secular stagnation in the open economies: How it spreads, how it can be cured, (with Lawrence Summers) VOX Column, July 2016.

-A model of secular stagnation, (with Neil Mehrotra) VOX Column, August 2014.

-Commodity Prices and the Mistake of 1937: Would Modern Economists Make the Same Mistake?, Liberty Street Economics Blog, June 2011.

-        Some old (declassified) policy work

-FOMC briefing on "Federal Reserve experiences with Very Low Interest Rates," with Mark Carlson and Elmar Mertens, December 5th, 2008.

-Inflation budgeting proposal from fall 2010 Blackbook recently declassified under the Freedom of Information Act by Bloomberg News.

-### Talks:

-ECB Talk, BPEA, ME, Kaldor, Israel

-Luiss, 1,2,3,4,5,6